GAsNA/cluster-monitoring/README.md

 ### Backend
 - Swagger
 - Ticket linked to post NOT SEAT ?? (because ethernet for example)
-- Get tickets by seat with FILTER (not another route)
 - Secure api call (for example if id type ticket is not existing at ticket creation, all value by default - I can set a ticket to true for now...)
 - Pagination / limit on get routes (with max values)
     - if nb page is greater then nb existing pages